basho-labs/little_riak_book/en/04-operators.md

 <h3>Hinted Handoff</h3>

 When a node goes down, data is replicated to a backup node.
-This is not a permanent solution, but merely a band-aid.
-Riak periodically triggers vnodes to check if they reside on the correct physical node.
-A managing process on each physical node is responsible for handing off these vnodes to the target node, if it is reachable.
+This is not permanent; Riak will periodically examine whether each vnode resides on the correct physical node and hands them off to the proper node when possible.

-As long as the temporary node cannot connect to the primary, it will continue to access writes and reads on behalf of its incapacitated brethren.
+As long as the temporary node cannot connect to the primary, it will continue to accept write and read requests on behalf of its incapacitated brethren.

 Hinted handoff not only helps Riak achieve high availability, it also facilitates data migration when physical nodes are added or removed from the Ring.